San Diego County, California: Climate

-Under the Köppen climate classification system, the urban and suburban San Diego area straddles areas of Mediterranean climate (CSa) to the north and semi-arid climate (BSh) to the south and east.
+Under the Köppen climate classification system, the urban and suburban San Diego area straddles areas of Mediterranean climate (Csa) to the north and hot semi-arid climate (BSh) to the south and east.
 As a result, it is often described as "arid Mediterranean" and "semi-arid steppe."
 Farther east, arid desert conditions prevail.
 Western San Diego's climate is characterized by warm, dry summers and mild winters with most of the annual precipitation falling between November and March.
 The city has mild, mostly dry weather, with an average of 201 days above 70 °F and low rainfall (9–13 in annually).
 Summer temperatures are generally warm, with average highs of 70–78 F and lows of 55–66 F. Temperatures exceed 90 °F only four days a year.
 Most rainfall occurs from November to April.
 Winter temperatures are mild, with average high temperatures of 66–70 F and lows of 50–56 F.

 The climate in the San Diego area, like much of California, often varies significantly over short geographical distances resulting in microclimates.
 In San Diego's case this is mainly due to the city's topography (the Bay, and the numerous hills, mountains, and canyons).
 Frequently, particularly during the "May gray/June gloom" period, a thick marine layer will keep the air cool and damp within a few miles of the coast, but will yield to bright cloudless sunshine approximately 5–10 mi inland.
 This happens every year in May and June.
 Even in the absence of June gloom, inland areas tend to experience much more significant temperature variations than coastal areas, where the ocean serves as a moderating influence.
 Thus, for example, downtown San Diego averages January lows of 48 °F and August highs of 77 °F. The city of El Cajon, just 10 mi northeast of downtown San Diego, averages January lows of 42 °F and August highs of 89 °F. Julian, in the mountains, has an average January low of 29 °F and August high of 85 °F. Borrego Springs, in the Colorado Desert, has an average January low of 43 °F and August high of 106 °F.

 Rainfall along the coast averages about 10 in of precipitation annually, which occurs mainly during the cooler months of December through April.
 Though there are few wet days per month during the rainy period, rainfall can be heavy when it does occur.
 However, the rainfall is greater in the higher elevations of San Diego.
 Some of the higher areas of San Diego, such as Palomar Mountain and the Laguna Mountains, receive 20–40 in of rain per year, supporting lush forests similar to the Sierra Nevada and California Coast Range.
 The Colorado Desert portion of the county lies to the east of the mountains, which receives the least amount of precipitation; Borrego Springs, the largest population center in the desert, averages only 5 in, with a high evaporation rate.